Where am I?

 I can't quite comprehend.
 My hope is that

-slowly I'll adjust to these night visions.
+slowly I will adjust to these night flights.

 After years of putting off going to a sleep